Infineon/mtb-example-btsdk-ble-find-me/README.md

 **tools**

-This folder contains tools and utilities need to test the embedded Bluetooth apps.
+This folder contains tools and utilities need to test the embedded Bluetooth&#174; apps.

-* btsdk-host-apps-bt-ble: Host apps (Client Control) for LE and BR/EDR embedded apps, demonstrates the use of WICED HCI protocol to control embedded apps.
+* btsdk-host-apps-bt-ble: Host apps (Client Control) for LE and BR/EDR embedded apps, demonstrates the use of AIROC&#8482; HCI protocol to control embedded apps.

-* btsdk-host-peer-apps-mesh: Host apps (Client Control) and Peer apps for embedded Mesh apps, demonstrates the use of WICED HCI protocol to control embedded apps, and configuration and provisioning from peer devices.
+* btsdk-host-peer-apps-mesh: Host apps (Client Control) and Peer apps for embedded Mesh apps, demonstrates the use of AIROC&#8482; HCI protocol to control embedded apps, and configuration and provisioning from peer devices.

 * btsdk-peer-apps-ble: Peer apps for embedded LE apps.